NASA predicts large asteroid impact could be in Earth’s future

 (WTAJ) — NASA scientists are predicting a chance that asteroid Bennu will strike Earth in the future, potentially affecting an area the size of Texas.

-Bennu is a Near-Earth Object (NEO) that passes by the planet roughly every six years and experts have watched it since it was discovered in September 1999.
+Bennu is a Near-Earth Object (NEO) that passes by the planet roughly every six years, and experts have been watching it since it was discovered in September 1999.

-According to scientists, Bennu has an extremely small chance to pass through what they call a “gravity keyhole” which would send it on a collision course with Earth in the year 2182.
+According to scientists, Bennu has a chance to pass through what they call a “gravity keyhole,” which would send it on a collision course with Earth in the year 2182.

-A new paper from the OSIRIS-REx science team predicts Bennu has a 0.037% chance (1 in 2,700) of hitting Earth, this will largely depend on another flyby.
-In 2135, Bennu will zoom past Earth just close enough that our planet’s gravitational pull could influence it in the right way to put it on a path to hit us on Sept.
+A new paper from the OSIRIS-REx science team predicts Bennu has a 0.037% chance (1 in 2,700) of hitting Earth; this will largely depend on another flyby.
+In 2135, Bennu will zoom past Earth just close enough that our planet’s gravitational pull could affect it in just the right way to put it on a path to hit us on Sept.
 24, 2182 — almost 159 years to the day from this writing.

 Visualization depicting the 2182 Bennu-Earth flyby.
 Bennu’s location in 2182 will vary depending on how the 2135 flyby occurs.
 Two representations of Bennu are depicted.
 The white dot represents an Earth-miss and the grey dot represents an extremely unlikely (1:2700 or 0.037% chance) Earth impact.
 Earth’s orbit is represented in light blue.
 (Video from NASA)